 How do I get from Dubrovnik Airport to the Old Town?

 The cheapest option is to book a shuttle coach to transfer between Dubrovnik airport and Dubrovnik city centre.
 Coaches leave approximately 30 minutes after each flight arrival and drop off in either the Old Town of Dubrovnik or at the main bus station in Gruž.

-If you’re a bigger group, don’t want to wait for the shuttle or after the more convenient option, then book a private transfer to get from Dubrovnik Airport directly to your hotel door.
+If you’re a bigger group and don’t want to wait for the shuttle or after the more convenient option, then book a private transfer to get from Dubrovnik Airport direct to your hotel door.

 When is the best time to visit Dubrovnik?

 If you’re wondering what is the weather in Dubrovnik like, then you’ll be pleased to hear that it’s warm summer and mild winters.
 If you’re purely after the hottest weather, then the best time to visit Dubrovnik is from late April through to October, with the warmest months being June through to August.
-However, the hottest months also coincide with the peak time for crowds as well as inflated prices.
+However, the hottest months also coincide with the height of tourist season, with the peak time for crowds as well as inflated prices.